Getting Started with Badger 2040

 - Picks a pen colour to write with - 0 is black and 15 is white.
 This display will only show black or white, but if you pick a number in between 0 and 15 it will dither it to approximate a shade of grey.

-- Writes text to the screen buffer - the '20, 20' is the x/y co-ordinates of the left middle of the text.
+- Writes text to the screen buffer - the '20, 20' is the x/y co-ordinates of the top left corner of the text.